 Not sure you are doing it right?
 Put one hand just beneath your ribs, at the top of your stomach, and the other on your chest.
 Aim for the hand on the belly to visibly rise as you breathe in, while the hand on the chest stays relatively still.
 As you breathe out, aim for the hand on the belly to visibly fall back, so that you are breathing in and out in equal measure.

-While this isn’t to suggest that the power of body language can solve the years of learned patterning and experiences that anxiety and depression are based on, it’s certainly fascinating to remember that we are not just our mind, or our body, or our emotions, but an integrated whole.
+This isn’t to suggest that the power of body language can solve the years of learned patterning and experiences that anxiety and depression are based on.
+But it’s certainly fascinating to remember that we are not just our mind, or our body, or our emotions, but an integrated whole.
 How can you work more with all that you are to become more of what you want to be?

 Photos by Powerhouse museum, Adam Rosenburg, Kenny Louie